 Relevant vessel parameters (draught, squat) are available to the ECDIS.

-G-2.2.2 Processing
+F-2.2.2 Processing

 The ECDIS is used in route planning mode and the navigator plots the planned route or imports it from a S-421 dataset.

 The navigator sets the projected start time of the transit and the route parameters such as speed over ground, cross-track deviation, etc.